matrix-org/matrix.org/content/ecosystem/clients/em_client.md

 # Screenshots are expected to be in the same folder
 screenshots = []
 # Should describe the target user group
-good_for = "All individuals and enterprises who want to skyrocket their productivity"
+good_for = "An all-in-one email client designed for productivity and privacy for home users, professionals, and enterprises alike."

 [extra.features.1stable]
 e2ee = "supported"